vijaymathew/nex/docs/design/chapter_4.md

 Java and JavaScript APIs differ in ways that cannot always be abstracted away.
 Rather than hiding that fact, Nex allows explicit target-specific sections with `with "java"` and `with "javascript"` blocks.
 This is a pragmatic choice, and an honest one: the portability boundary is made visible rather than papered over.

 The implementation is consistent across all three execution paths.
 The interpreter evaluates the branch that matches its host and ignores the others.
-The Java generator emits `with "java"` blocks and omits the rest.
+The JVM backend compiles `with "java"` blocks and omits the rest.
 The JavaScript generator does the reverse.
 In each case the decision is made at the same point in the pipeline — statement evaluation — not as a preprocessing step.

 This means `with` is not a textual macro trick.
 It is a real target-discrimination construct that survives the full implementation stack.
 A programmer who writes `with "javascript"` can reason about exactly where that code will and will not run.